 ART BY EMBRY VALENTINO

-Embry Valentino O’Leary is a transsexual individual and interdisciplinary artist from the United States.
-After a childhood in Chicago, Illinois and young adult years in Portland, Maine, Embry is currently a MA/MFA candidate at the University of Iowa.As a DIY enthusiast and self-proclaimed deviant, Embry's experimental work weaves together installation, ephemera creation, printmaking, assemblage, and digital media.
-This practice is fluid and precarious, utilizing maximalist aesthetics, recycled materials, wry text, and found objects to explore themes of impermanence, instability, pleasure, identity, and illness—aspects of life that are intrinsically linked when inhabiting a trans body and living in queer spaces.
-Some of Embry's favorite materials, objects, and mediums to use are bed linens, stuffed animals, open source video and photo editing software, duct tape, rhinestones, and instant cameras.Embry can be contacted by emailing evalentinoart@gmail.com.
+Embry Valentino O’Leary is a trans, genderf██k individual and interdisciplinary artist from the United States.
+After a childhood in Chicago, Illinois and young adult years in southern Maine, Embry is currently an MFA candidate at the University of Iowa.As a DIY enthusiast and self-proclaimed deviant, Embry's experimental work weaves together installation, ephemera creation, printmaking, assemblage, and digital media.
+This practice is fluid and precarious, utilizing maximalist aesthetics, recycled materials, wry text, and found commodities to explore themes of impermanence, instability, pleasure, thrill, pain, identity, desire, and discomfort—aspects of life that are intrinsically linked when inhabiting a trans body and living in queer spaces.
+Some of Embry's favorite materials, objects, and mediums to use are bed linens, stuffed animals, open source video and photo editing software, tape adhesives, hot glue, rhinestones, and instant cameras.Embry can be contacted by emailing evalentinoart@gmail.com.

 solo exhibitions